course-details-portlet

 Course materials

-In the bookkeeping part is the following book used: Bokføring og regnskapsforståelse av Berg og Sending (Fagbokforlaget 2019).
+In the bookkeeping part the following book is used: Bokføring og regnskapsforståelse by Berg og Sending, Second edition 2025.

 Lecture notes, mandatory assignments and other published in the learning platform is also considered part of the curriculum.
 This goes also for what is said and done during lectures.